HowdyDutty/Sabotage/README.md

 Sabotage
 ========

-This is the home of the game Sabotage!
+This is the home of my game, Sabotage!

-This is a work in progress and will be changing drastically over time.
+This is a work in progress and will change drastically over time.

 Issues
 ========